Table of contents

 It is for the most part self-serving and narcissistic.
 Either way, no one benefits, neither the team nor anyone else in the corporation.

 Reasons for such behavior are not hard to guess: it can be envy, boredom, or just attention-seeking.
-When the affairs and private matters of colleagues are concerned, people who are otherwise lazy and slow-thinkers seem capable of staggering feats of logical thinking.
+When the affairs and private matters of colleagues are concerned, people who seem otherwise slow and lazy are capable of staggering feats of logical thinking.

-Fortunately, that sort of behavior is rather the exception and the intentions fairly easy to decipher.
-Such colleagues are generally unpopular and usually avoided due to their overall irritant attitude.
+Fortunately, that sort of behavior is rather the exception and the intentions fairly easy to decrypt.
+Such colleagues are generally unpopular and usually avoided due to their overall irritating attitude.

-Creating this article reminded me of my childhood days where we frequently listened to the popular “Grimms’ Fairy Tales”, or watched one of the animated fairy-tale movies on TV.
+Creating this article reminded me of my childhood days where we often listened to the popular “Grimms’ Fairy Tales”, or watched one of the animated fairy-tale movies on TV.

-So it is obvious that we encounter status and appearance from early on in childhood, and the moral content of such fairy-tale stories is part of the socialization process to which everyone is exposed to.
+So it is obvious that we encounter status and the distinction between attractive and unattractive from early on in childhood, and the moral content of such fairy-tale stories is part of the socialization process to which everyone is subjected to2.

 After school, social hierarchies start to grow more and more subtle and intricate, and without awareness and knowledge it can be hard at times to maneuver in them properly.